 Step 4.
-After that, when the script file is extracts in a folder, right-click on the “gpedit-enabler.bat” file and select the
+After that, when the script file is extracted in a folder, right-click on the “gpedit-enabler.bat” file and select the Run as administrator option.

-Once you complete the above steps, a command prompt window will automatically open and download and install the required files on your PC.
+Once you complete the above steps, a command prompt window will automatically open, download, and install the required files on your PC.